 This slender sidearm righty appeared in just two big-league games, in 1950.
 Nonetheless his career is more significant than it appears.
 “Limonar” – so called for the country town where he learned to play ball – was one of the icons of Cuban amateur baseball in a glorious, romantic, and competitive era, the early 1940s.

 Author Roberto González Echevarría highlighted four pitchers – “revered amateurs and later professionals” – who made it to the majors.
-The most prominent was Conrado Marrero, who – since Martínez died in May 2010 – remains one of the last living links to that time.
+The most prominent was Conrado Marrero, who – after Martínez died in May 2010 – remained one of the last living links to that time until he too passed away in 2014.
 Julio “Jiquí” Moreno, a dazzling flamethrower in his youth, was a distinguished runner-up.
 Sandalio “Potrerillo” Consuegra had the most success in the US, where he was known as Sandy.
 These three men and Martínez all started in the big leagues with the 1950 Washington Senators.

 Rogelio Bautista Martínez Ulloa was born on November 5, 1918, in the town of Cidra.
 Located about 55 miles southeast of Havana in Matanzas province, Cidra was also the birthplace of Hall of Famer Martín Dihigo.
 Rogelio was the 14th of 15 children born to Antonino Martínez and Carmela Ulloa.
 The area was predominantly agricultural (sugarcane was the main crop), and it’s little surprise that this was Antonino’s work.

 Rogelio played baseball from the age of 7.
 Limonar was the name of the first team that he played with, and the fans gave him that as a nickname since the word was embroidered on the back of his uniform shirt.
 The town, roughly 10 miles east of Cidra, gave another great ballplayer to the world: shortstop Silvio García.